expo/router/README.md

 # Expo Router

-> Version 1 release candidate is out now!
-[Learn more](https://blog.expo.dev/announcing-the-expo-router-v1-release-candidate-c5680b88a18c).
+> Stable Version 1 is out now!

 Repo for the new File-based router for React Native apps.
 Please open a discussion if you have any questions or feedback.